 Siruseri where TCS has its upmarket corporate office is prime agricultural land as well.
 Right upto Tiruporur, this area has been rural and wet during monsoons.
 Even as far back as in 1997, the area was heavily inundated in moderate downpours.
-It was well know that the right hand side of OMR which is the rear of Velacheri/Pallikaranai is a low lying area.
+It was well known that the right hand side of OMR which is the rear of Velacheri/Pallikaranai constituted a low lying area.
 Pallikaranai Marsh lies right behind, which is a listed avian sanctuary (protected forest reserve) with a variety of winged visitors making it their nestling grounds during breeding season.
 The Marsh has also shrunk in size most significantly.

 More shocking is how part of Pallikarania has also now been turned into dumping yard for the entire city.
 In pic: the vanishing Pallikaranai Marsh with the highrises in the background with the spoils of the day dumped in mountains.

 Untold damage has since been done to the city’s precious waterbodies that have been precious and natural storage points for potable water.
 Similarly the dry beds of seasonal lakes/tanks/ponds etc., that have been acting as absorbing sponges during flooding monsoons have been turned into concrete jungles.
 Where is room for flowing water to meander its way through this mess to the Bay of Bengal?
 The waterways have also been turned into clogged channels for untreated/semi-treated sewage which has wrecked havoc with the aquatic/marine life like fresh water fish in the canals/rivers, sludgy all the way to the sea.
 H2S-high toxic sewage and filth, froth as the water channels of the city rush to greet the ocean like one long line of slush and ash.
 How can any healthy eco system survive in such a polluted environ.